songir/kyoto/README.md

   * The installation root directory (`PREFIX`) is optional.
 By default it already installs into `/usr/local`;
   * If you're building on FreeBSD, use `gmake` from the ports collection instead of standard `make`.

+If you wish to skip the LZO or Lua dependencies, pass the proper options into the `Makefile`.
+Example:

+    $ KC_OPTIONS=--disable-lzo KT_OPTIONS=--disable-lua make

 Packaging
 ---------